The ship offers a unique living and learning environment.

 Captain, Senior Officers, & Crew

 The captain and his officers manage ship operations and voyage execution to ensure the safe passage and health of all participants.
 Many have been a part of Semester at Sea voyages for years.
-ISE partners with maritime management company Cruise Management International (CMI) and Cruise Management International – Leisure (CMI-L) to hire the officers and crew who manage the program’s vessel.
+ISE contracts with the maritime management company BSM as the service provider to hire the officers and crew to manage the program’s vessel.

 Learn more about shipboard management and safety at sea.